DanyL/SiriPrefs/README.txt

 SiriPrefs 0.2b by Dany Lisiansky (DanyL).

-SiriPrefs it's a set of web tools which combined to work together and allow you to launch apps using Siri/Bing voice/Google voice.
+SiriPrefs it's a set of network tools which combined to work together and allow you to launch apps using Siri/Bing voice/Google voice.

 dnsmasq = DNS Server
 squid & dansguardianpath = Transperant Proxy Server